cheind/gcsl/README.md

 See command line options for tuning.

 ## Dynamic environment experiments
-Since, we condition on goals, nothing stops us from changing the goals over time.
+Since we condition our policy on goals, nothing stops us from changing the goals over time.
 The following animation shows the agent chasing a dynamic goal.

 <div align="center">
 <img src="./etc/cartpolenet_20000_dynamic.gif"  width="40%">